Rich Dad Poor Dad: Reviews

-Actor Will Smith said he taught his son about financial independence by reading the book.
+Actor Will Smith said he taught his son, Jaden Smith, about financial independence by reading the book.
 PBS Public Television station KOCE aired a 55-minute summary presentation of Kiyosaki titled "A Guide to Wealth" in 2006.
 PBS also honored him with an excellence in education award in 2005.
 Donald Trump did a literary collaboration with Kiyosaki in 2006 called Why We Want You to Be Rich: Two Men, One Message, and a second book called Midas Touch: Why Some Entrepreneurs Get Rich — And Why Most Don't in 2011.
 American fashion entrepreneur and investor Daymond John has called the book one of his favorites.

 A competing financial self-help writer, John T. Reed, says, "Rich Dad, Poor Dad contains a large amount wrong advice, much bad advice, and virtually no good advice."
 He also states, "Rich Dad, Poor Dad is one of the dumbest financial advice books I have ever read.
 It contains many factual errors and numerous extremely unlikely accounts of events that supposedly occurred."

 Slate reviewer Rob Walker called the book full of nonsense, and said that Kiyosaki's claims were often vague, the narrative "fablelike", and that much of the book was "self-help boilerplate", noting the predictable common features of such books were present in Rich Dad, Poor Dad.
 He also criticizes Kiyosaki's conclusions about Americans, American culture, and Kiyosaki's methods.

 Publishing success

 The book was self-published in 1997 before being picked up commercially to become a New York Times bestseller.
-It has since sold over 32 million copies and become a household name.
-In his audio-book Choose to be Rich, Kiyosaki said that every publisher turned him down, and Barnes & Noble initially refused to stock the book.
-He places his focus upon talk shows and radio show appearances, of which The Oprah Winfrey Show had the biggest influence on book sales.
+It has since sold over 32 million copies.
+In his audio-book Choose to be Rich, Kiyosaki said that every publisher turned him down, and Barnes & Noble initially declined to stock the book.
+He placed his focus on talk shows and radio show appearances, of which The Oprah Winfrey Show had the biggest influence on book sales.
 In April 2017 a 20th Anniversary edition was published and in a preface to this 20th Anniversary edition Kiyosaki asserts that an estimated 40 million copies of the book had been sold globally.